jadebustos/demos/odh-binary-classification/doc/for-presenters.md

 As expected the model is not a good model.

 + **Loading a well trained model** data scientist will keep improving the model until they have a good one.
-Instead of working hard to get a good model we will load a model which is well trained to simulate the workflow data scientist do.
+Instead of working hard to get a good model we will load a model which is well trained to simulate the workflow data scientists do.
 First cell will load a model which is well trained (it could be improved but it is good enough for us).

 Second cell will evaluate this model using the same dataset that was used with the model we have just trained (the bad one):